 • Representation and advocacy relating to health service delivery, health information, research, public health, health financing and health programs; and

 • Fostering cooperative partnerships and working relationships with agencies that respect Aboriginal community control and holistic concepts of health and wellbeing.
 The National Aboriginal Community Controlled Health Organisation (NACCHO) is a living embodiment of the aspirations of Aboriginal communities and their struggle for self-determination.
-NACCHO is the national peak body representing over 150 Aboriginal Community Controlled Health Services (ACCHSs) across the country on Aboriginal health and wellbeing issues.
+NACCHO is the national peak body representing 142 Aboriginal Community Controlled Health Services (ACCHSs) across the country on Aboriginal health and wellbeing issues.

 NACCHO has a history stretching back through four decades, to a meeting in Albury in 1974 (see history of NACCHO) .